-DTs are a reality in manufacturing and their use will further expand to cover more equipment and processes.
+DTs are a reality in manufacturing, and their use will further expand to cover more equipment and processes.
 The association of a DT to products will keep growing.
-Whilst the DT used "inside" the factory are focussing on higher efficiency and flexibility, those associated to a product are considered tools to get data from operation.
-These are used fine-tune production, smooth to operation and support pro-active maintenance.
-In the next few years companies will learn to leverage on these DTs to offer services and generate additional revenue streams.
+While the DTs used "inside" factories are focussing on higher efficiency and flexibility, those associated to a product are considered tools to get data from operation.
+These are used to fine-tune production, enhance operation, and support pro-active maintenance.
+In the next few years, companies will learn to leverage DTs to offer services and generate additional revenue streams.

-What is happening in the manufacturing area is spreading to several other areas, like construction, healthcare, insurance, finance and banking, retail, entertainment and education.
+What is happening in the manufacturing area is spreading to several other areas, like construction, healthcare, insurance, finance and banking, retail, entertainment, and education.